 The Office of the Principal Scientific Adviser (PSA) to the Government of India has come together with the IIT Delhi to open Centre of Excellence for waste management in India.
 This centre will work under the tagline ‘From Waste to Wealth’.
 This mission project has been approved under the recently constituted Prime Minister’s Science Technology and Innovation Advisory Council (PM-STIAC).

-Centre of Excellence at the IIT Delhi will provide a platform for stakeholders and investors to bring effective options to recycle, reuse and resource recovery solutions for India.
+The Centre of Excellence at IIT, Delhi will provide a platform for stakeholders and investors to bring effective options to recycle, reuse and resource recovery solutions for India.

-Edited by: Ratnesh Jain
+Edited by: Dr. Ratnesh Jain